-The Data Protection Act 1998 tells organisations how they should deal with your personal information, if it’s on a computer or in writing.
+The Data Protection Act 2018 tells organisations how they should deal with your personal information.

-The information an organisation holds should be up-to-date, accurate, and relevant.
-An organisation should not hold more information about you than they need, or hold the information for longer than they need.
+The information an organisation holds on you should be up-to-date, accurate and relevant.
+An organisation should not hold more information about you than they need.
+Or hold the information for longer than they need.